Login to Complete an Application or to Access Judging Panel

 Organisational structures (particularly between HQ and the properties) and misaligned departmental incentives are often the biggest barriers to hotel companies maximising the commercial opportunities available to them.
 This award recognises the organisation that eliminated organisational silos and conflicting priorities, and created a cohesive commercial function incorporating Sales, Revenue Management, Digital Marketing and Distribution aligned behind a common commercial strategy and success.

-Join us to celebrate the Europe`s Top 20 Extraordinary contributors to the industry as Leaders and Sales, Marketing & Revenue Optimisation leaders
+Join us to celebrate the Europe`s Top 20 Extraordinary minds and contributors to the industry of Commercial & Revenue Optimisation Leaders

 HSMAI European Awards 2017 will recognise the people that deserve to be awarded for their great work in Hospitality, travel, and tourism this year.